sush4nt/docker-containers/README.md

-# DSML
+# docker-containers
-A simple skeleton framework for basic Data Science applications
+This repository contains references to 3 docker images for basic Data Science applications

+1. General (Basic analysis, ML applications, Jupyter)
+2. PyTorch
+3. PySpark

 ## Why the need Docker Images?
 Docker Official Images are a curated set of Docker open source and drop-in solution repositories.
 These images have clear documentation, promote best practices, and are designed for the most common use cases.